 Minivan – if you find a very cheap safari operator, it is likely they will use these vehicles.
 They don’t handle the bumps of dirt roads as well as the other vehicles listed, their smaller windows hinder visibility and if you happen to find yourself in the middle seat, you wont be able to see much at all – definitely not recommended.

-Standard off road vehicle – they may be great for most outdoor activities, but due to the limited windows, these hinder your ability to command a full 360 degree view of the area.
+Standard off road vehicle (such as the Toyota Land Cruiser) – they may be great for most outdoor activities, but due to the limited windows, these hinder your ability to command a full 360 degree view of the area.
 Yes, some do have pop-up tops where you can look through the top, but standing whilst bumping along a road is not comfortable.
 These are acceptable but there are much better options.

 Windowless modified off road vehicle – these are very similar to the previous vehicle but have no window frames at all and thus provide the best visibility.
 However, these vehicles are harder to find – but if you do find them, you are guaranteed the best experience in terms of comfort and viewing.